 “Do not go where the path may lead, go instead where there is no path and leave a trail.” - Ralph Waldo Emerson

 Scott (known as 'Schwartz' around the office to avoid confusion with the other Scott) is a Stephen F. Austin State University alumni who's served nonprofits, small businesses and Fortune rated companies with customer service, project planning, web and mobile app product development, and digital strategy for more than 15 years.

-He is the Program Manager at Wieck in charge of company projects, product development and growing business initiatives, and ensuring our clients are always getting the best, innovative technology and advisory services from Wieck.
+He is the Vice-President of Strategy at Wieck, and is in charge of company projects, product development, and growing business initiatives, and ensuring our clients are always getting the best, innovative technology and advisory services from Wieck.